INEXS helps clients understand and quantify oil and gas assets.

 What differentiates INEXS from traditional reservoir engineering firms is the practical, operationally focused and risk-adjusted assessment of the true economic and realizable value of a company’s reserves.
 The INEXS team members are very professional, technically adept and are also commercial and can serve as an interface with the business community.”

-- Third party reserve reports often have no risks associated with drilling and flowing proven non-producing (PDBP, PUD, PDSI) reserves – both technical and mechanical risks.
+- Third party reserve reports often have no risks applied to drilling and flowing proven non-producing (PDBP, PUD, PDSI) reserves – both technical and mechanical risks.

 - Conflict of interest makes it impossible to evaluate drilling prospects and portfolios dispassionately and objectively.